brancz/desktop-install/README.md

 Overview
 ========

-This script helps you to install and upgrade various software on a ubuntu based system.
+This script helps you to install and upgrade various software on an ubuntu based system and lately also partly OS X. (see below for current OS X support)

 This includes: